PatientAid2020/About-us-Onboarding/README.md

   * Patients no longer need to make appointment with ambulance or consultation service providers
   * Hospitalisation preparation takes place in parallel with patient’s pickup

-Many great projects are providing the patient self-checker service.
-We consider the people working on these efforts our siblings-in-arms and applaud their effort.
-PatientAid was designed to fill several significant holes in the present 'overflow' solution landscape.
+Many great projects and organisitions are providing the patient self-checker service.
+We consider their work our siblings-in-arms and applaud their effort.
+PatientAid was designed to fill a number of gaps in the present 'overflow' solution landscape.

 ### We are the only solution that brings the ultimate action to patients

 Unlike other self-checker solutions in the marketplace, PatientAid aims to help the overflow problem by integrating actions of healthcare providers into patients' medical requests to complete the cycle.

-### Other solutions only stop at binary answers to a fixed set of questions
+### Most solutions evalutate upon answers to a fixed set of binary questions

-Our solution caters for finer-grained assessment criteria from healthcare providers and drives real-time actions.
-Those criteria are entirely configurable and tailored for each healthcare providers circumstances and needs.
+Whereas our solution caters for finer-grained assessment criteria from healthcare providers and drives real-time actions.
+As we position ourselves as information service providers, we do not qualify ourselves to make crucial and clinical decisions on behalf of anyone.
+Medical data required and corresponding criteria are entirely defined and configured under each healthcare provider's circumstances and needs.
+Our role is to facilitate the possibility of automation.

 ### Our service embrances and supports international collaboration

-Embedded into the intial design our solution aims to enable collaboration of a multi-healthcare provider network, allowing all network participants to act off a single version of the truth and focus resources where they are likely to save the most lives.
+Embedded into the initial design our solution aims to enable collaboration of a multi-healthcare provider network, allowing all network participants to act off a single version of the truth and focus resources where they are likely to save the most lives.
+Varying from circumstances healthcare provider networks can range from local communities to international cooperation.

 ## How can I help?
 Ready to jump in?